ZhenkaiShou/alembic/_posts/2018-12-18-My Master Thesis.md

 However, in the above example, the neural network does not fully leverage the local planner:
 - Only the final output of the local planner (e.g. the searching probability distribution) is relevant to the agent's training.
-- Some other valuable information of the local planner (e.g. the trajectory with the most visit counts) is nowhere to be used.
+- Some other valuable information of the local planner (e.g. the trajectory with the most visit count) is nowhere to be used.

 Hereby we raise the following question: is it possible to design a neural network that can fully leverage the local planner to further improve the effectiveness and efficiency of planning?